DIADesignGuild/game-studio/P02/Game Design Document - P02.md

   - Ex: The Starting situation card should build off the Character card.
 The Setup card should build off the Starting situation card.
 Etc.
 - Time-constraints: Players must finish writing the act's line within the alotted time.
 - the Twist card is always reversed.
-- Decide on a theme or setting beforehand?
+- Decide on a theme or setting beforehand.
 - Quick game to make quick 4-line stories.
 - Players randomly choose which act to write by shuffling the Aces and Royals of the 4 suites (to make shuffling easier) and drawing cards to form the order.
   - Ace: Character card.